nsilva/dockerized-todo/README.md

 Please note the side effects of changing status:
 - If a parent task is set as complete, all the subtasks should be set as complete
 - If a subtask is set as in progress and the parent to-do is not in progress, it will be forced to be in progress

-## How to Run this project
-To run the project run `up.sh`, this will start the Docker container.
-The UI will be availeble at `localhost:8001`, addtionally, the MySQL database can be accessed at `localhost:8001` and the email inbox, where the system emails will land will be located at `localhost:8004`.

 ## Infrastructure(Docker)
 The project infrastructure is built upon Docker with Docker Compose.
 At the root folder you can find the `docker-compose.yml` file.
 The defined containers are as follows: